OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 ## The `valuesAsJson` property

 The `valuesAsJson` property is integral to creating data types in Excel.
-This property is an expansion of the `values` property available on multiple Excel JavaScript API objects, like [Range.values](/javascript/api/excel/excel.range#excel-excel-range-values-member).
+This property is an expansion of `values` properties, such as [Range.values](/javascript/api/excel/excel.range#excel-excel-range-values-member).
 Both the `values` and `valuesAsJson` properties are used to access the value in a cell, but the `values` property only returns one of the four basic types: string, number, boolean, or error values.
 In contrast, `valuesAsJson` returns expanded information about the four basic types, and this property can return data types such as formatted number values, entities, and web images.

 The following objects offer the `valuesAsJson` property.